 All such sessions will require documentation (on-campus with the college counselors, instructors, program director, and/or the Dean, and off-campus with the clinical affiliate liaisons).

 GRADING POLICY

-The theory instructor will explain the requirements and grading method at the beginning of every course.
-The following percentage groupings determine the letter grades used in MLT courses.
+The lecture instructor will explain the requirements and grading method at the beginning of everycourse.
+The following percentage groupings determine the letter grades used in CLS courses.